3ap/3ap.github.io/_posts/2020-08-07-arm-chroot.md

 the operating system on SD card.
 It's almost miraculous if you also have a compiler on this system.

-However, you can't build *fat* software on the low-end ARM system, it will take days for builiding something like Qt Framework.
+However, you can't build **fat** software on the low-end ARM system, it will take days to build something like Qt Framework.
 Therefore, in this case you have only two options:

-  - build your own cross-toolchain using the appropriate `libc` and `Linux kernel` version in accordance with the device's rootfs;
+  - build your own cross-toolchain using the appropriate `libc` and `Linux kernel` versions in accordance with the device's rootfs;

   - dump the rootfs of the device and launch the building process inside it on your host system.

-I want to discuss only the second option.
+I want to discuss here the second option.
 So, in this case you can make virtual machine with full virtualization using `qemu-system-arm` and put the dumped rootfs and kernel into it.
-For full virtualization you need to emulate ARM processor and all needed hardware and run kernel code on it along with the code of all drivers, file systems and so on.
+For full virtualization you will emulate ARM processor and all needed hardware and run kernel code on it along with the code of all drivers, file systems and so on.
 It requires too many resources of your host system and still it will work very slow.

 However, there is another way to do it: you can emulate only ARM instructions for syscalls and "convert" it to the x86 syscalls.
-For this purpose there are several `qemu` utilties for it for all popular CPU architectures.
-For testing purpose, you can download any static compiled ARM binary for Linux (e.g. [busybox][busybox]) and launch it on your host system (`qemu-arm busybox`).
+For this purpose there are several `qemu` utilties for all popular CPU architectures.
+In order to test it you can download any statically compiled ARM binary for Linux (e.g.
+[busybox-armv7][busybox]) and launch it on your host system (`qemu-arm busybox-armv7`).

-Moreover, you can chroot into your ARM rootfs, if you put `qemu-arm-static` into this rootfs. **Note**: `qemu-arm-static` should be static compiled because it can't access in runtime to your host libraries while being in chroot.
+Moreover, you can `chroot` into your ARM rootfs if you put `qemu-arm-static` into this rootfs. `qemu-arm-static` should be statically compiled because it can't access to your host libraries in runtime while being in chroot.
 Usually, there is `qemu-arm-static` package in your Linux repository (at least there are in Arch Linux, Alpine Linux and all Debian derivatives).

 So, if you try to chroot into it, the `/bin/bash` compiled for ARM systems will be launched via `qemu-arm-static` on your host x86 system.
-Just a miracle!
+It's just a miracle!

-In addition, in chroot you will have access to the all cores of your processor, all available RAM and disk space.
+In addition, in chroot by default you will have an access to all the CPU cores, all available RAM and disk space.

-I compared full virtualization performance with performance of syscalls-only emulating: I run Qt 5.15.0 `configure` script (in the process of configuring it also builds `qmake`).
+I've compared full virtualization performance with performance of syscalls-only emulating.
+For this I run Qt 5.15.0 `configure` script for the both variants. `./configure` took much time because in the process of configuring it also builds `qmake`.

-Full virtualization:
+**Full virtualization**:

 ```
 time ./configure -skip qt3d -no-warnings-are-errors -release \